weshowe/WHO-Child-Growth-Calculator-0-5-Years/README.md

 Clone the repo to a folder of your choice and install dependencies by executing "pip install pandas scipy" in the command line.

 ## How to use:
 Execute child.py with the desired command line arguments to get percentiles for the measurements that you have.
-For example, to get a percentile for all 3 measurements, you might type:
+For example, to get a percentile for all 3 measurements for a boy that's 3 months and 2 days old, you might type:

     child.py --weight 5.5 --length 50 --head 30.3 --months 3 --days 2 --gender boy

-Age of the child is specified using the --months and --days arguments.
+Age of the child is specified using the --years, --months and --days arguments.
+You only need to specify at least one, ie: --months 4 if your baby is 4 months old.

 Gender of the child is specified using the --gender argument (boy or girl)